NWChemEx/PluginPlay/dox/ModuleIO.md

 The idea is that the `add_input`/`add_output` calls creates an object called `PropertyTypeInputBuilder`/`PropertyTypeOutputBuilder`.
-These objects build up a wrapped `input_map`/`output_map` instance containing the inputs/outputs and any metadata associated with them.
+These objects build up a wrapped `input_map`/`output_map` instance containing the inputs/results and any metadata associated with them.
 The template metaprogramming aspect comes in, in the fact that the two builders are templated on the types of each input, for example the `inputs` function would return something like `PropertyTypeInputBuilder<double, double, std::string>`.
 This tells us that the arguments to the resulting property type are of types `double`, `double`, and `std::string`, in that order (the order comes from the order in which `add_input` was called).
-A similar convention holds for the outputs.
-With types that contain the types of the inputs/outputs, and the order in which they should appear in the signature, it becomes a straightforward template metaprogramming exercise to map the actual inputs to their type-erased positions.
+A similar convention holds for the results.
+With types that contain the types of the inputs/results, and the order in which they should appear in the signature, it becomes a straightforward template metaprogramming exercise to map the actual inputs to their type-erased positions.

 The Opaque Input/Output Types
 -----------------------------

-While the type-erased inputs and outputs superficially look a lot a like, there's actually a number of differences under the hood, which has led to the decision to make them two unrelated classes.
+While the type-erased inputs and results superficially look a lot a like, there's actually a number of differences under the hood, which has led to the decision to make them two unrelated classes.
 For posterity those differences
 are:

 - Checks.
 It makes sense to check an input before it goes into a module since what otherwise may be a valid value might be out of scope for the module.
-For outputs checks do not make sense since the module should error if it produced a bad value.
+For results checks do not make sense since the module should error if it produced a bad value.
 - Memory.
-While both inputs and outputs are envisioned as read-only rigorously enforced for outputs), outputs are usually shared (minimally with the cache).
+While both inputs and results are envisioned as read-only rigorously enforced for results), results are usually shared (minimally with the cache).
-  The result is that it's more natural to store outputs in `shared_ptr` instances and take inputs as `const T&` or by value.
+  The result is that it's more natural to store results in `shared_ptr` instances and take inputs as `const T&` or by value.
 - Memoization.
-Inputs need to be hashed, outputs do not.
+Inputs need to be hashed, results do not.
 - Defaults.
 Defaults only make sense for inputs.

 Admittedly it is possible to factor some of the code common to the two classes